chum46/AI-Scout-Pro-Basketball/README.md

 ## Context
 The new era of the NBA requires versatility to win:

 "I don’t have the five positions anymore.
 It may be as simple as three positions now, where you’re either a ball-handler, a wing or a big.
 It's really important.
 We've become more versatile as the years have gone on."
-- Celtics coach Brad Stevens said, per Kareem Copeland of the Associated Press.
+Celtics coach Brad Stevens, per Kareem Copeland of the Associated Press.

 Even within a position, players can serve significantly different roles.
 The Warriors have inspired 'small ball', emphasizing movement and quick transition offense.
 On the other side of the spectrum, teams like Denver are building around Nikola Jokic, a 'big' listed at 7’0 and 250 pounds.
 This seems to harken back to a bygone era of the need for a dominant big man, but the comparison gets murky with his ability to shoot the three, average a double-double while ranking in the top 10 in assist percentage.